Signaturgruppen-A-S/signaturgruppen-broker-documentation/nemlogin/nemlogin-integrations.md

 ## Qualified signing

-Signaturgruppen Broker provides a REST api for using Nemlog-in3 qualified signing.
-This feature is located withn our [Signtext API](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/enterprise/workflow-signing.html), under workflow signing.
+Signaturgruppen Broker provides a REST API for using Nemlog-in3 qualified signing.
+This feature is located withn our [Workflow API](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/enterprise/workflow-signing.html).

 Refer to the linked documentation for instructions on how to authenticate and work with the Workflow API.